Skip to content

 Heisman Trophy Betting: How to Make the Right Pick

 There are plenty of standout candidates for the Heisman Trophy every year, and this season is certainly no exception.
-Last year, wide receiver DeVonta Smith represented the Crimson Tide as the Heisman Trophy winner and joined the impressive ranks of recent winners like Joe Burrow, Kyler Murray, and Baker Mayfield.
+Last year, quarterback Jayden Daniels represented the LSU Tigers as the Heisman Trophy winner and joined the impressive ranks of past winners like Joe Burrow, Kyler Murray, Baker Mayfield, and Lamar Jackson.

 Many fans and bettors look at NCAA football as a training ground for the NFL.
 Conversations about college ball often revolve around the most talented players and where they might be headed later in their careers.
 Few other futures bets are colored by so much commentary and speculation.